connectkushal/kernel-dev-notes/539/2-x86_Overview.md

 00000000 00000000 00000000 00000001b
 ```

 It is too long and it will be tedious to work with, and for that the hexadecimal numbering system can be useful.
-Each digit in hexadecimal represents **four** bits ^[Can you tell why?
-[Hint: How the maximum hexadecimal number `F` is represented in binary?]], that is, the number `0h` in **h**exadecimal is equivalent to `0000b` in binary.
+Each digit in hexadecimal represents **four** bits (the maximum hexadecimal number `F` is represented in binary 1111), that is, the number `0h` in **h**exadecimal is equivalent to `0000b` in binary.
 As the `8 bits` known as a byte, the `4 bits` is known as a *nibble*, that is, a nibble is a half byte and, as we have said, but in other words, one digit of hexadecimal represents a nibble.
 So, we can use hexadecimal to represent the same memory address value in more elegant way.

 ```{.asm}
 00 00 00 01h